Policy

 Policy on errors after publication

-Conrado Journal requires authors to thoroughly proofread the final version of the manuscript before publication.
+Conrado Journal requires authors to thoroughly review the final version of the manuscript before publication.
 Authors assume responsibility for any errors not noticed before publication.
 Errors found after publication will be evaluated by the Editorial Committee, which decides whether it is necessary to replace the current version or publish an erratum.

 Policy on the publication of special issues or supplements

-The publication of a special issue of Conrado Journal is conditioned to the above mentioned situations.
+The publication of a special issue of Conrado Journal is conditioned to the above situations.
 Its structure and length will be determined by the Editorial Committee, together with the editorial processing unit or Publisher (Editorial Universo Sur).
 An ad hoc team may be selected to carry out the activity (Assistant Editors).

-• Special issue articles have the same editorial oversight as regular articles, including external peer review, and will be clearly labeled.
+- Special issue articles have the same editorial oversight as regular articles, including external peer review, and will be clearly labeled.

-• Articles submitted to a special issue by the editor or guest editors will be handled under an independent review process and may not represent more than 25% of the total issue.
+- Articles submitted to a special issue by the editor or guest editors will be handled under an independent review process and may not represent more than 25% of the total issue.

-• A special issue will never supplant or interrupt continuous publication.
+- A special issue will never supplant or interrupt continuous publication.

-About the publication of advertisements or commercial promotions
+Policy on the publication of advertisements or commercial promotions

-Policy on the Opening of Research Data
+Policy on Openness of Research Data

-The Conrado Journal promotes the opening of research data, as long as the level of confidentiality allows it.
+Conrado Journal promotes the openness of research data, as long as the level of confidentiality allows it.
 As part of the compliance with the principles of Open Science, the author may submit his research data in any of the servers available internationally for this purpose, which ensures compliance with the FAIR (Findability, Accessibility, Interoperability, and Reusability) principles.

 The following are recommended:

-DataCite, The Dataverse Network, Zenodo, SciELO Data.
+DataCite, The Dataverse Network , Zenodo , SciELO Data

 Interoperability policy between information systems